Ayushkumar2028/FileParser_NITRO/README.md

 Background parsing is done using Python threads for async.

+# Testing :
-# Testing :You can test all APIs using Postman
+You can test all APIs using Postman
 1. Upload File (Chunked)

     Method: POST